People can be infected when they consume contaminated food or drink or have contact with infected people or animals.

 Campylobacter bacteria normally inhabit the digestive tract of many farm animals (including cattle, sheep, pigs, and fowl).
 The feces of these animals may contaminate water in lakes and streams.
 Meat (usually poultry) and unpasteurized milk may also be contaminated.
 People may be infected in several ways:

-Eating or drinking contaminated (untreated) water, unpasteurized milk, undercooked meat (usually poultry), or food prepared on kitchen surfaces touched by contaminated meat
+Eating or drinking contaminated (untreated) water, unpasteurized raw milk, undercooked meat (usually poultry), or food prepared on kitchen surfaces touched by contaminated meat

 Contact with contaminated food or water (for example, when handling contaminated food)

-Contact with an infected animal
+Contact with an infected animal (such as a puppy)

 Campylobacter bacteria, usually Campylobacter jejuni, cause inflammation of the colon (colitis) that results in fever and diarrhea.
 These bacteria are a common cause of infectious diarrhea in the United States and among people who travel to countries where food or water may be contaminated.